infracost/infracost/CONTRIBUTING.md

 - upper/lower case: cost componet names should start with a capital letter and use capital letters for acronyms, for example, `General purpose storage (gp2)` and `Provisioned IOPS storage`.

 - unnecessary words: drop the following words from cost component names if the cloud vendor's pricing webpage shows them: "Rate" "Volumes", "SSD", "HDD"

+- brackets: only use 1 set of brackets after a component name, e.g. `Database instance (on-demand, db.t3.medium)` and not `Database instance (on-demand) (db.t3.medium)`